ROCm/hipBench/README.md

 ## Minimal Benchmark

-A basic kernel benchmark can be created with just a few lines of CUDA C++:
+A basic kernel benchmark can be created with just a few lines of HIP C++:

 ```cpp
 void my_benchmark(nvbench::state& state) {